-As you may or may not have guessed, I really like talking about branding.
+What is cohesive branding anyway?
+As you may or may not have guessed, I really like talking about it (and all things branding).
 Luckily I have this platform to talk about it all the time, since my friends and family are probably sick of hearing me analyzing whatever restaurant we are at or store we pass by.
 The thing about branding is, it’s everywhere.
 Everything has a brand; every person has a brand, and so on.
 So, if you have a business, you have a brand already.
 The goal would be to create cohesive branding, so that people say exactly what you want them to say about your business.

 In case you are confused, a quick recap: a brand is what people say, think, and feel about your business.
 You can influence this, but ultimately you can’t decide it.
 Branding is how you go about influencing that perception.
 So if you want to be seen as a fun, exciting, and adventurous lifestyle brand, but people see you as a boring, monotonous, and desperate brand then there is a disconnect somewhere in your branding.
 Your branding isn’t putting out the right information to create the perception you wanted.

 So that is what branding is, but what is cohesive branding?
 It’s how I like to talk about branding because when I work with clients we approach everything they are doing to make sure it all works to move them one step closer to the brand they want to have.
 I don’t want a client to come to me, say they want to create a romantic, soft, feminine brand and then have an Instagram that is full of sharp, dangerous, painful looking images, or use a voice that is more abrasive and blunt.
 That wouldn’t be cohesive with what their goals are.
 See what I mean?